Overview

 Life after Gordon

-What careers can I pursue with Philosophy?
+What careers can I pursue with a degree in philosophy?

 - Law